OUgly/DormExchange/README.md

 - Seed data in `data/listings.json`.
 - Mock writes won't persist on Vercel.

+## Deploying to Vercel

+- See `VERCEL_DEPLOYMENT.md` for environment variables and webhook setup.

 ## Messaging (threads)

 - New schema adds `message_threads`, `message_thread_participants`, and `messages` with RLS so only participants can see/write.